bethf/professional-work/README.md

 # professional-work

-Examples of agency's work during my time as the sole developer on staff.
+Examples of work as the sole developer.